38 Places for the Best Gelato in Rome – The Most Complete and Up-to-date Guide to the Best Scoop in Italy’s Capital

 1. Otaleg Gelateria in Trastevere

 Quality over quantity is his motto.
-And this is how we get a gelato of extraordinary consistency and a daring combination of flavours, never boring and in perpetual rotation.
+And this is how we get a gelato of extraordinary consistency and a daring combination of flavors, never boring and in perpetual rotation.

 Give a try to this gelato in Trastevere while wandering about its cobbled alleys and let us know what you think!